 On September 11, 1980, a new Constitution was approved by a controversial plebiscite, and General Pinochet became president of the republic for an eight-year term.

-In 1980, Chile ratified the Convention concerning the Protection of World Cultural and Natural Heritage of 1972.
+In 1980, Chile ratified the UNESCO Convention concerning the Protection of World Cultural and Natural Heritage of 1972.

-In 1980, the current Constitution of Chile was drafted by Jaime Guzmán and subsequently approved via a national plebiscite under the military dictatorship of Augusto Pinochet.
+In 1980, the current Constitution of Chile was drafted by Jaime Guzmán and approved via a national plebiscite under Augusto Pinochet's dictatorship.

-In 1984, a study determined Chile's ancestry composition to be 67.9% European and 32.1% Native American.
+In 1984, a study from the Revista de Pediatría de Chile determined an ancestry composition of 67.9% European and 32.1% Native American.

-On October 5, 1988, Pinochet was denied a second eight-year term as president in a plebiscite.
+On October 5, 1988, Pinochet was denied a second eight-year term as president (56% against 44%).

 After Pinochet's defeat in the 1988 plebiscite, the constitution was amended to ease provisions for future amendments to the Constitution.